 Lindenwood University’s new student check-in will be held from 9 a.m. to 12 p.m. on Saturday, January 24, in the Spellmann Center on Lindenwood’s main campus (209 S. Kingshighway, St. Charles, Mo., 63301).

 Lindenwood University’s Black Student Union will host a Martin Luther King, Jr., Day program at 12 p.m. on Monday, January 19, 2009, in the third floor atrium of the Spellmann Campus Center.

-Lindenwood University’s Nonprofit Administration program will launch a new Summer Youth Leadership Conference for high school students interested in pursuing careers in the nonprofit sector.
-Nominations of service-minded high school juniors and seniors are being accepted from schools or parents through March 1.
+This summer, Lindenwood University’s Nonprofit Administration program will hold a three-day Summer Youth Leadership Summit called the Lion’s Pride Project, designed for high school students who are interested in careers in the nonprofit sector.